Reviews and Comments

 "GREAT performance everyone - smashing atmosphere with over 200 people there!
 Well done."
 (Comment via Facebook)

-"Really enjoyed the show at the Atkinson, Southport.
-A little known story that deserves to be better known."
-(Comment via Facebook)
+the Atkinson, Southport.
+A little known story that deserves to be

 "Respect and admiration to you all for putting together such an informative, sensitive and powerful performance of an event that took place so close to home you could see those men, mothers, fathers, wives and children at their garden gates.
 Couldn't help but be moved."